m4saka/kshootmania-v2/src/docs/ksh_format_spec.md

     - Format
         - "`#define_<definition-type> <name> <value>`"
         - A series of white spaces is regarded as one separator.
-    - Definition lines should be placed at the end of KSH chart file (but possibly can be read even if placed anywhere).
+    - Definition lines should be placed at the end of KSH chart file (possibly can be read even if placed anywhere, but DON'T DO THAT).
 - Comment Line
     - Comment Lines are ignored but shown in Editor as comments.
     - Format